 Welcome to my strand of the worldwide web!
 Don't worry--it's not sticky.
 You can make your way around it easily to learn something about me and what I write for young people.

-This trip came as soon as I'd put the last touches on my biography of the Muslim hero Abd el-Kader, which will be published in summer of 2013 by Wisdom Tales Press (www.wisdomtalespress.com).
-The title is THE COMPASSIONATE WARRIOR: ABD EL-KADER OF ALGERIA. and as soon as I get the finished cover, with its dramatic display of wildly charging horsemen, I'll post it.
+This trip came as soon as I'd put the last touches on my biography of the Muslim hero Abd el-Kader, published in spring 2013 by Wisdom Tales Press (www.wisdomtalespress.com).
+The title is THE COMPASSIONATE WARRIOR: ABD EL-KADER OF ALGERIA--and it's the co-recipient of the nonfiction award for 2013 by the Middle East Outreach Council.

-The Emir Abd el-Kader, only twenty-five at the start, led resistance to the French conquest of Algeria (North Africa) in the 1830s and '40s, a brutal fifteen-year struggle.
-Later, exiled to Damascus, Syria, he and his followers managed to save the lives of several thousand local Christians, when bloody riots broke out in 1860.
+The Emir Abd el-Kader, only twenty-five at the start of his long struggle, led resistance to the French conquest of Algeria (North Africa) in the 1830s and '40s; and later, exiled to Damascus, managed to save the lives of several thousand local Christians when bloody riots broke out in 1860.
 In his quieter moments, he was an interfaith bridge-builder, seeking common ground among religions, especially Christianity and Islam.
-His truly amazing story is at the center of the Abdelkader Education Project, and I'm very glad that my book, as part of this project, will add to better understanding of Islam and Muslim-Americans.
+I hope that my book will be eye-opening and meaningful for young (and older) readers, both Muslim and non-Muslim.

 Also coming out from Wisdom Tales Press, in 2014, is a picture book of my award-winning story "The Olive Tree," which takes place in Lebanon after a long war.
-The illustrator is Claire Ewart--literally a dream come true.
+The illustrator is Claire Ewart--and this combination is a dream come true.
 Years ago, Claire and I talked about someday doing a book together, and at last it's happening.
-Wisdom Tales' picture books are spectacularly beautiful, so my hopes are high.
+All of Wisdom Tales' picture books are spectacularly beautiful.

 I'll add a reminder here about the film made from the "Santa Claus in Baghdad" story by Raouf Zaki of RA Visions, an independent filmmaker in the Boston area.
 It won several distinctions at film festivals across the country and is available on DVD, including educational material suitable for middle school to college.
 Please see the film's website--www.santaclausinbaghdad.com, also a link from this site.